Azure/azure-pixel-tracker/README.md

 The objective of this guide is to demonstrate how to configure the cortana intelligence solution for deploying a pixel tracker.
 Marketers can use this data to understand customer activity and can use it build better product selection algorithms.
 ## What's Under the Hood

 The end-to-end solution is implemented in the cloud, using Microsoft Azure.
 The solution is composed of several Azure components, including data ingest, data storage, data movement, advanced analytics and visualization.
 The custom code is written in Java and executed using Spring Boot hosted on Azure API Apps.
+The java code includes the server implmentation, as well as unit and functional tests.
 ## Solution Architecture
 ![Solution Diagram Picture](resources/architecture.png)